DevExpress/BigQueryProvider/README.md

 <img src="https://img.shields.io/nuget/v/DevExpress.DataAccess.BigQuery.svg?style=flat"/>
 </a>

-BigQueryProvider is a .NET data provider for Google <a href="https://cloud.google.com/bigquery/what-is-bigquery">GoogleBigQuery</a>.
+BigQueryProvider is a .NET data provider for <a href="https://cloud.google.com/bigquery/what-is-bigquery">GoogleBigQuery</a>.
 It allows you to connect and interact with GoogleBigQuery server using .NET.

 Download via <a href="https://www.nuget.org/packages/DevExpress.DataAccess.BigQuery">Nuget</a>